Muradley/grid-plus/docs/theming.md

 import 'grid-plus/styles.css';
 ```

-If you're already using Tailwind and shadcn/ui in your app, GridPlus components will visually integrate — and you can override the theme tokens to match your design system.
+If you're already using Tailwind and shadcn/ui in your app, GridPlus components will visually integrate, and you can override the theme tokens to match your design system.

 ## How It Works